 - Countries with better health statistics have midwife-attended labors and births with home birth as an accessible option supported by obstetrician.

-- Studies show home birth is as safe as, with less interventions, than hospital birth.
+- Studies show home birth is as safe as, with less intervention, than hospital birth.
 We have to start with the idea that providers actually understand the biology of birth.
 If they've never seen a normal non-intervened birth, then they can't adequately compare what is normal and what is managed.
 At most home births, a quiet and calm midwife with experience in home birth will watch and let mom do her thing in peace and love with her family.
-She may support emotionally, palpate, suggest positions, and listen to heart tones - but she starts with a perspective that birth takes time, mobility, and love.
-If we go to medicine every time something isn't matching an outdated and limited-study chart, then we're seriously diminishing the birth safety for mothers from the get go.
-Once that first intervention starts, it often snowballs into many others and sometimes, walking out the front door is that first intervention because moms no longer feel calm and confident.
+She may support emotionally, palpate, suggest positions, and listen to heart tones - but she starts with a perspective that birth takes time, nourishment, mobility, and love.
+If we go to medicine every time something isn't matching an outdated and limited-study chart, then we're seriously diminishing the birth safety for mothers from the get-go.
+Once that first intervention starts, it often snowballs into many others, and sometimes, walking out the front door is that first intervention because moms no longer feel calm and confident.

 - More women are birthing unassisted because of their fear of trauma from birth attendants and hospital policies.
 While I am among the few that support unassisted birth because I support autonomy and I believe in the body's ability - I am appalled that many women are choosing this not because they feel empowered to do so and are truly at peace with all birth scenarios, but because our maternity system is failing.
 It is increasing their fear of harassment, bullying, birth rape, safety for mom and baby, and ultimately parental confidence.